codacy/docs/docs/organizations/integrations/jira-integration-for-security-and-risk-management.md

     - Limitations: The Jira integration is only available for Jira Cloud.
 -->

+!!! tip
+    If you want to integrate Jira with a single repository on Codacy, see [Repository Jira integration](../../repositories-configure/integrations/jira-integration.md).

 ## Installing the Jira Cloud integration

 <!-- TODO TAROT-2285 update instructions to match the new section structure -->